-The Big Question 65: Does the Big Bang Rule Out Creation?
+The Big Question 65: Does The Big Bang Prove Creation False?

 What the Big Bang is is a model that describes how the universe expanded from an extremely hot dense early state into what we see today.
 It’s a bit hard to get your head around it but it wasn’t an explosion from a single point in space.
 In the Big Bang, space itself exploded and that’s how the universe began.